Implement the following habits to accelerate your digital transformation

 Adaption without force

-The of idea personalized coaching sessions is to familiarize the collaborator with THE most adequate solution for their needs.
-Indeed, the collaborative solutions can cover a large panel of uses and functions but rarely do they cover a 100% of the use scenario imagined by the collaborator.
+The idea of personalized coaching sessions is to familiarize the collaborator with THE most adequate solution for their needs.
+Indeed, the collaborative solutions can cover a large panel of uses and functions but rarely do they cover 100% of the use scenario imagined by the collaborator.

 Managers and editorial managers often impose an editorial content plan that must be strictly followed by the employees, especially during the launch phases of an intranet and digital workplace.